-- What would you like to happen to any remaining pension fund on your death? - Would you like your beneficiaries to have the option of the tax efficiency and flexibility of inherited drawdown? - From 6 April 2024, the only death benefits that are tested against the Lump Sum and Death Benefit Allowance on death before 75 are those paid out as lump sums.
+- What would you like to happen to any remaining pension fund on your death? - Would you like your beneficiaries to have the option of the tax efficiency and flexibility of inherited drawdown? - From 6 April 2024, the only death benefits that are tested against the Lump Sum and Death Benefit Allowance on death before 75 are those paid out as lump sums from funds that were crystallised after 5 April 2024.
 Should a lump sum death benefit exceed your remaining Lump Sum and Death Benefit Allowance, the excess will be subject to income tax on the recipient.
 Death benefits used for beneficiary drawdown or beneficiary annuity don't require there to be any Lump Sum and Death Benefit Allowance available in order to be paid tax free on death before age 75.
-So there can be an advantage for some in ensuring their pension plans give death benefit options other than lump sum payments. - Is a secure fixed income from a survivor's annuity more appealing? - Would a lump sum death benefit be better directed to a bypass trust where your chosen trustees can have the control over who benefits and when (which could include making loans)? - Can the existing pension scheme facilitate your preferences?
-Not all pensions allow lump sum payments to be made to a bypass trust and not all pensions offer inherited drawdown.
+So there can be an advantage for some in ensuring their pension plans give death benefit options other than lump sum payments. - Is a secure fixed income from a survivor's annuity more appealing? - Would a lump sum death benefit be better directed to a bypass trust where your chosen trustees can have the control over who benefits and when (which could include making loans)?

-Nomination form issues:

-- Even where the pension arrangement offers all the new freedoms, it's crucial that nomination forms are kept up to date and fully reflect your wishes. - A death benefit nomination helps to guide the scheme trustees/administrators when exercising their discretion and they will rely on the most recent nomination form they have received.
-Nomination forms can normally be changed at any time. - o The new rules around who can inherit make it even more important that nomination forms are correctly completed as if you want someone other than a dependant to inherit and would like them to have the option of inherited drawdown, you must name them on the nomination form.
+- From April 2027, unless your pension funds are passing to a spouse or civil partner on your death (and therefore covered by the spousal exemption), the funds will form part of your estate for Inheritance Tax purposes. - Can the existing pension scheme facilitate your preferences?
+Not all pensions allow lump sum payments to be made to a bypass trust and not all pensions offer inherited drawdown. - Nomination form issues : - Even where the pension arrangement offers all the new freedoms, it's crucial that nomination forms are kept up to date and fully reflect your wishes. - A death benefit nomination helps to guide the scheme trustees/administrators when exercising their discretion and they will rely on the most recent nomination form they have received.
+Nomination forms can normally be changed at any time. - The new rules around who can inherit make it even more important that nomination forms are correctly completed as if you want someone other than a dependant to inherit and would like them to have the option of inherited drawdown, you must name them on the nomination form.
 This is because, if you are survived by a dependant (spouse, minor child, disabled child for example), a non-dependant who isn't named on the nomination form can't be offered inherited drawdown.
 A lump sum can be paid at the trustees' discretion to a non-dependant even if there is a surviving dependant. - Issues can also arise where you have completed a nomination form with instructions that the lump sum death benefit be paid to a bypass trust.
-Some nominations to a bypass trust can be made binding upon the scheme administrator, in which case the scheme administrator must follow this instruction and has no discretion to pay to anyone else such a binding nomination can still be revoked by completing a new nomination. - o In light of the pension freedom changes you will need to decide if a bypass trust is still the right option.
+Some nominations to a bypass trust can be made binding upon the scheme administrator, in which case the scheme administrator must follow this instruction and has no discretion to pay to anyone else - such a binding nomination can still be revoked by completing a new nomination. - In light of the pension freedom changes you will need to decide if a bypass trust is still the right option.
 Bear in mind that a lump sum paid to a trust if you were to die after age 75 is taxed at 45% initially (then whenever a payment is made to a beneficiary it is paid with a 45% tax credit that the beneficiary can offset against their own tax liability and reclaim any difference).